Influence of oscillatory shear on nucleation in metallic glasses: a molecular dynamics study: Results and Discussion

-We also note that the form of equation \ref{eq:fit} implies that the derivative of $\tau_X$ with respect to the external perturbation vanishes at the nose.
-In other words, the GFA of alloys measured by $\tau_X$ at the nose is insensitive to the perturbation at first order.
-This observation can be rationalized by assuming that, in a first approximation, the perturbation introduces an effective temperature $T_{e}(\gamma_A,t_p)$ and that the nucleation time is given by $\tau_X(\gamma_A,t_p) = \tau_{X,Q}(T_{e}(\gamma_A,t_p))$ where $\tau_{X,Q}(T)$ is obtained under quiescent conditions.
-With this assumption, taking the derivative w.r.t. the perturbation (e.g. $\gamma_A$) involves, according to the chain rule, a derivative w.r.t. temperature, which by construction vanishes at $T_N$.
-As a result, to first order, the nose temperature will be shifted, but the value of the nucleation time will be stationary (see figure \ref{fig:A4} and the corresponding model in the appendix).

-Another intriguing observation is that the oscillatory deformation can decrease the kinetic term linearly and increase the thermodynamic term quadratically (equation \ref{eq:fit}), hence for $ \tau_N^Q/t_p \ll 1$, the thermodynamic term changes more rapidly than kinetic term.
-It can on the one hand improve the atomic mobility of {the} alloy, and on the other hand, the nucleation can be significantly retarded.
-This is important for the fabrication of metallic glasses and control the nucleation process of the alloy, one can use ultrasonic vibration to enhance mobility meanwhile avoiding crystallization such as forging or cold joining of metallic glasses\cite{Li2014,Ma2019}.
+An interesting observation of equation \ref{eq:fit} is that the oscillatory deformation induces a linear decrease of the kinetic factor, and increases the thermodynamic factor quadratically as a function of the stress. \BSS{For $\gamma_A (\tau_N^Q/t_p)^\alpha < 1$, the decrease of the kinetic factor is faster than the increase of the thermodynamic factor, and the nucleation will be accelerated by the atomic mobility, in contrast, for $\gamma_A (\tau_N^Q/t_p)^\alpha > 1$, the thermodynamic factor increases more rapidly than the kinetic factor decreases}.
+Therefore one can on the one hand improve the atomic mobility of the alloy, and on the other hand, the nucleation can be significantly retarded.
+This is important and attractive for the fabrication of metallic glasses and control the nucleation process of the alloy, one can use ultrasonic vibration to enhance mobility meanwhile avoiding crystallization during forging or cold joining of metallic glasses\cite{Li2014,Ma2019}.